-Audiologists work in hospitals, community health services, government-funded hearing services, private practice, specialist clinics and some medical practices.
+Audiologists work in many areas including hospitals, community health services, schools and private practices.

 Why your child might see an audiologist

 Most Australian babies have their hearing checked very soon after birth, as part of your state or territory newborn hearing screening program.
-If your child passes her newborn screening test and you’re still worried about her hearing or listening behaviour at any age, contact an audiologist or speak with your GP or child and family health nurse.
+If your child passes their newborn screening test and you’re still worried about their hearing or listening at any age, contact an audiologist or speak with your GP or child and family health nurse.

-Your GP might recommend a hearing test with an audiologist if your child has repeated ear infections or another serious illness – for example, meningitis – or if you’re worried about your child’s learning or general development.
+A health professional might recommend a hearing test with an audiologist if your child has repeated ear infections or another serious illness – for example, meningitis.
+You can also ask for a referral if you’re worried about your child’s learning or general development.

 Audiology tests and treatment

-An audiologist uses different tests to work out how well your child hears.
+Audiologists use various tests to work out how well children hear.
 These are called diagnostic tests.

 For babies, the audiologist can do diagnostic tests while your baby sleeps.